Takizawa Bakin: Decline and death

 While writing, Bakin also went about ensuring his children married well.
 Oyu had married in 1815 and given birth to a son.
 Osaki married Yoshida Shinroku (1787-1837) in 1823 and her new husband took on the management of the family business under the name Seiemon.
 Sōhaku, after a prolonged illness that kept him from his duties as a clan physician, married a young woman named Otetsu in 1827.
 She was later called Omichi and would play a pivotal role in her father-in-law's later life.
 Omichi bore three children; son Tarō (1828-?), daughter Otsugi (1830-?) who was adopted by Osaki and Seiemon, and daughter Osachi (1833-?).
 The final parts of the work were dictated to his daughter-in-law.

 Bakin's health, which had started a slow decline in 1818 worsened into the 1830s.
 He continued to publish but at a much slower pace than before.
 His wife's frequent illnesses taxed him as did his son's continued invalidity and Bakin's rheumatism and vision loss progressed.
 He would feel bouts of energy between 1825 and 1835 that would allow him to continue working.
+It was during this period that he compiled Toen Shōsetsu, a collection of unusual tales and scholarly discussions completed in 1825.
 In 1835, Sōhaku passed and the blow was so devastating to Bakin that he considered retiring from writing.

 Fearing the collapse of his newly restored family, Bakin decided in 1836 to hold a party to celebrate his birthday.
 In reality, he did so to raise funds for Tarō to afford a position as a low-ranking samurai.
 The gala attracted leading writers and publishers, poets and entertainers, and important officials form the Shōgun's court.
 Tarō's future was secured though he was too young to serve at the time.
 Omichi's cousin served in his place until 1840 under the name Takizawa Jirō.
 In order to be closer to his grandson's post, Bakin sold the family house in the city and moved into a rural estate.
 He would spend the last twelve years of his life there.

 Bakin lost vision in his right eye in 1834 and was completely blind by 1840.
 Omichi, who could read complex literature acted as Bakin's amanuensis from 1840 till his death in 1848.
 With her assistance he finished several works and answered many letters and critiques.
 She also attended to the house as Ohyaku had slipped into mental instability with the death of Sōhaku.
 Aida Ohyaku died in 1841.

 In the autumn of 1848, Bakin felt chest pains and had difficulty breathing.
 After a short recovery he relapsed and declined the services of a physician.
 On November 30, he gave his final testament and passed early in the morning of December 1.
 He was interred in the Jinkōji Temple beside his ancestors.